Best index funds in January 2022

 Is now a good time to buy index funds?

-If you’re buying a stock index fund or almost any broadly diversified stock fund such as an S&P 500 fund, it can be a good time to buy.
+If you’re buying a stock index fund or almost any broadly diversified stock fund such as the Nasdaq-100, it can be a good time to buy if you’re prepared to hold it for the long term.
 That’s because the market tends to rise over time, as the economy grows and corporate profits increase.
 In this regard, time is your best friend, because it allows you to compound your money, letting your money make money.
 That said, narrowly diversified index funds (such as funds focused on one industry) may do poorly for years.

-Investors need to take a long-term mindset, however, and experts recommend adding money to the market regularly.
-You’ll take advantage of dollar cost averaging and lower your risk.
+That’s one reason why it’s crucial for investors to stick with a patient approach to ride out any short-term volatility.
+Experts recommend adding money to the market regularly to take advantage of dollar-cost averaging and lower their risk.
 A strong investing discipline can help you make money in the market over time.
 Investors should avoid timing the market, that is, jumping in and out of the market to capture gains and dodge losses.

 If you’re looking to get into index funds, you may still have a few more questions.
 Here are answers to some of the most frequently asked questions that investors have about them.